[ Open for work ][ Open for work ]

 The structural diagnostic was easy: the previous version had five tabs of equal weight, and logging was one tab among five.

 The deeper problem was that the app’s structure didn’t fit how the action was actually done.
-Logging is a daily, time-pressured behavior, not a destination.
+Logging is a daily, behavior, not a destination.

 Building it as a tab among five treated it like one of several places the user might want to go, when in practice it was where most sessions started and ended.

 The redesign used IA as the lever, but the goal was behavioral.
-Make logging fit the seconds users are willing to give it.

 [ OUTCOME ][ OUTCOME ]